facundobatista/dsaf/README.md

 FIXME [Graph illustrating the configurator node's cycle]

-## The setup process for adding a new sensor node to the network is as follows:
+## Setup process for adding a new sensor node to the network:

-    - Power up the sensor node and wait for the green LED to turn on.
+1. Power up the sensor node and wait for the green LED to turn on.
-    - Bring the sensor node closer to the configurator node and press its button.
+1. Bring the sensor node closer to the configurator node and press its button.
-    - Both the sensor and configurator nodes should start blinking.
+1. Both the sensor and configurator nodes should start blinking.
-    - Allow a couple of seconds for the nodes to establish communication.
+1. Allow a couple of seconds for the nodes to establish communication.
-    - If everything went well...
+1. If everything went well...
     - the configurator should display a steady green light
     - the sensor node should enter "working" mode (a short blink every five seconds)
-    - On the other hand, if any issues arise:
+1. On the other hand, if any issues arise:
     - the configurator should fast blink for some seconds (the operator can connect to the configurator node via a browser to investigate).
     - the sensor node should inform it as possible (see above the status table)

+## Future

+As you may see in the texts above, everything is focused on getting "sensors" to work.
 In a future phase, the framework will be extended to include "actuators."

 While the overall process of establishing bidirectional communication, managing actuator code, and interfacing with humans will remain the same, changes will be made to enable bidirectional payload transfer.

 Further consideration is required for this extension.

 ## Licensing

-This Framework is free to use for any non-commercial use.
+This Framework is free to use for any non-commercial utilization.
 Please contact me for different uses.